-- Tools that need to be customised, and
+- What tools or processes need to be customised, and

-- Tools that support industry-wide or generic use cases (“engine room” software)
+- What processes can be supported by industry-wide or generic use cases and tools (i.e. “engine room” software)

 Building software tools inhouse (sometimes, but not always, in conjunction with specialist developers) makes sense where customised solutions are a pre-requisite for that business’s success.

 Example of such customised tools for the CRE industry: